SpaceX’s private market valuation has continued to increase, and Forge’s pricing now implies a valuation in the trillion-dollar range.5

 Rocketing toward new horizons

-SpaceX stands out as arguably one of the most successful private aerospace companies, and its ability to reuse rockets — as opposed to them burning up upon re-entry into Earth's atmosphere — has enabled the company to bring down the costs of satellite launches and other aspects of space aeronautics.12
+SpaceX stands out as arguably one of the most successful private aerospace companies, and its ability to reuse rockets — as opposed to them burning up upon re-entry into Earth's atmosphere — has enabled the company to bring down the costs of satellite launches and other aspects of space aeronautics.13

 Recently, however, a subset of SpaceX has been a big money driver.
-Starlink — an internet service provider under the SpaceX umbrella that uses satellites launched by SpaceX rockets to deliver connectivity — is expected to bring in an estimated $11.8 billion in revenue for 2025, according to Quality Space.16
+Starlink — an internet service provider under the SpaceX umbrella that uses satellites launched by SpaceX rockets to deliver connectivity — is expected to bring in an estimated $11.8 billion in revenue for 2025, according to Quality Space.17

-"Ultimately, I think Starship will be the thing that takes us over the top as one of the most valuable companies," said Gwynne Shotwell, President and Chief Operating Officer of SpaceX at the 31st Annual Baron Investment Conference, as reported by SpaceNews.19
+"Ultimately, I think Starship will be the thing that takes us over the top as one of the most valuable companies," said Gwynne Shotwell, President and Chief Operating Officer of SpaceX at the 31st Annual Baron Investment Conference, as reported by SpaceNews.20

 SpaceX stock price history

-SpaceX's Forge Price is $118.59 as of January 2025, which implies a valuation of $211.77 billion, up from an $85.04 Forge Price ($151.86 billion implied valuation) over a year ago.20 Forge Price is a derived data point that reflects the up-to-date price performance of venture-backed, late-stage companies, and is calculated based on a proprietary model incorporating pricing inputs from primary funding round information, secondary market transactions, and indications of interest (IOIs) on Forge.
+Forge Price is a derived data point that reflects the up-to-date price performance of venture-backed, late-stage companies, and is calculated based on a proprietary model incorporating pricing inputs from primary funding round information and secondary market transactions on Forge.

 SpaceX funding history and private market valuation

 SpaceX's funding history dates back to its Series A in 2002, raising $30.5 million at a $122 million valuation.
-The company reached unicorn status in 2010 with its Series F, raising over $50 million from investors such as Draper Fisher Jurvetson and Founders Fund at a $1.02 billion valuation.22
+The company reached unicorn status in 2010 with its Series F, raising over $50 million from investors such as Draper Fisher Jurvetson and Founders Fund at a $1.02 billion valuation.23

-SpaceX's largest primary funding round was in 2020, with a $1.9 billion equity raise in 2020 for its Series N, valuing the company at $46.08 billion.25
+SpaceX's largest primary funding round was in 2020, with a $1.9 billion equity raise in 2020 for its Series N, valuing the company at $46.08 billion.26

 Looking ahead